syun560/myPortal/README.md

 ## myPortal

-This is my portal site using by Next.js.
+This is my portal site build by Next.js.